Force dealers to compete for your business.

 While most of the performance and mechanical features are identical for the three trim levels, there are a few differences.
 Most of the differences between trim levels come in the form of luxury and convenience features.
 There are also some variations in the available safety features depending on which trim level you choose.
 We will take a closer look at each of the three trim packages and what they have to offer.

-Compare the 2021 Infiniti QX80 Luxe vs Premium Select Trims.
-What Is the Difference?
+Compare the 2021 Infiniti QX80 Luxe vs Premium Select - What is the Difference?

 These two trim levels are mechanically identical.
 The only differences will occur if one trim is a 2WD variation and the other is a 4WD.
 The 4WD models get the Infiniti All-Mode Drive with a computer-controlled transfer case.
 This drive-train offers settings for Auto, 4-High and 4-Low.
 All three trims get 2-Wheel or 4-Wheel Active Brake Limited Slip depending on the drive-train.